Quantum Kolmogorov complexity and quantum correlations in deterministic-control quantum Turing machines: On the chain rule and complexity of quantum correlations

 \begin{definition}(Algorithmic mutual information 2) \\ Let $\rho_{AB}$ be a bipartite quantum state.
 Define the mutual information between the partial states $\rho_A$ and $\rho_B$ by:

 \end{definition}

 Definition~\ref{def:mi1} compares the algorithmic complexity of the state $\rho_A$ assuming the machine starts with the all zero state in its classical and quantum tapes, versus its complexity assuming the machine has the description of the state $\rho_B$ given as a classical input.
 The choice of giving the classical description instead the state itself will become clearer as we study its potential in the context of correlations.
 Evidently $\K(\rho_A \vert \mathbold{\rho}_B)$ is upper bounded by $\K(\rho_{A})$, and hence $\I^{(1)}$ is non-negative.
 On the other hand, Def.~\ref{def:mi2} considers the difference between computing the states $\rho_A$ and $\rho_B$ separately as opposed to computing the (potentially correlated) single state $\rho_{AB}$.
 The main conceptual difference between $\I^{(1)}$ and $\I^{(2)}$ is whether to consider the states $\rho_A$ and $\rho_B$ to exist independently or as a part of a greater joint state.
-Under the classical definition of Kolmogorov complexity, the analogous expressions to (\ref{eq:mi1}) and (\ref{eq:mi2}) for mutual information turn out to be connected through the chain rule as shown by Equation~\eqref{eq:classicali1i2}.
-For the quantum case, it is easy to see that the chain rule is satisfied when we replace string concatenation with state tensor product $\rho_A \otimes \rho_B$:
+Under the classical definition of Kolmogorov complexity, the analogous expressions to (\ref{eq:mi1}) and (\ref{eq:mi2}) for mutual information turn out to be connected through the chain rule as shown by Equation~\eqref{eq:chainrulek2}.
+To explore what is the connection between these two quantities, we may ask ourselves how would a quantum version of the chain rule look like?
+A straightforward generalization of Equation~\eqref{eq:chainrulek2} would be to replace the string $xy$ with a bipartite state $\rho_{AB}$ leading to an expression of the form:

-but as Theorem~\ref{thm:noqchainrule} states, this result does not generalize for arbitrary joint states.
+but as Theorem~\ref{thm:noqchainrule} states, the above equality does not hold for arbitrary joint states.

 \begin{theorem} There exist no constant $g$ such that

 for every natural number $n$ and $n$-qubit quantum bipartite state $\rho_{AB}$. \end{theorem}